Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Replica Analysis of -Orthogonal Setup

 where $\{\tilde{\vm{Q}}_{t}\}_{t=1}^{T}$ is a set of transform domain matrices whose elements are $\{\tilde{Q}^{[a,b]}_{t}\}$ and

 Note that $\NR$ has to be an integer in \eqref{eq:V_defn} and the goal is thus to write it in a form where $\NR$ can be regarded as a real valued non-negative variable.
-It turns out that for the current case $\tilde{Q}_{t}^{[0,0]} = 0$ when $\NR\to 0$ and it plays no role in the evaluation of the asymptotic free energy.
-To simplify notation, we therefore omit it from further consideration.
+One can then verify that since $\tilde{Q}_{t}^{[0,0]}$ is connected only to the zeroth replica, $\tilde{Q}_{t}^{[0,0]} \to 0$ when $\NR\to 0$.
+Therefore, it plays no role in the evaluation of the asymptotic free energy and consequently, the MSE.
+This is indeed a common feature of replica symmetric solution and similar conclusion can be found, e.g., in \cite{Tulino-etal-cs2013}, \cite{Tanaka-2002} and \cite{Guo-Verdu-2005Jun}.
+To simplify notation, we therefore omit $\tilde{Q}_{t}^{[0,0]}$ from further consideration.

 With some foresight we now impose the RS assumption on $\{\tilde{\vm{Q}}_{t}\}$ via auxiliary parameters $\{\Qhat_{t},\mhat_{t},\chihat_{t}\}$ as